SusiBaril/SusiBaril/README.md

 ## About Me

-I'm a dedicated web currently working on multiple full-stack projects.
+I'm a dedicated web developer currently working on multiple full-stack projects.
 I combine modern frameworks with clean design principles to create scalable applications.

 ---